Bubblin-Superbooks/we/interim/prepared.markdown

 Suddenly, like a flash of lightning, it became shamelessly clear to me: he—he, too— And everything about myself, my torment, all that I had brought here, crushed by the burden, plucking up my last strength as if performing a great feat, all appeared to me only funny—like the ancient anecdote about Abraham and Isaac: Abraham all in a cold sweat; with the knife already raised over his son, over himself, and suddenly a voice from above: "Never min…  I was only joking."

 Without taking my eyes from the smile that grew more and more curved, I put my hands on the edge of the desk and slowly, very slowly pushed myself with my chair away from him.
-Then instantly gathering myself into my RECORD THIRTY-NINE own hands, I dashed madly out, past loud voices, past steps and mouth…
+Then instantly gathering myself into my own hands, I dashed madly out, past loud voices, past steps and mouth…

 I do not remember how I got into one of the public rest rooms, in a station of the Underground Railway.
 Above, everything was perishing; the greatest civilization, the most rational in human history was crumbling, but here, by some irony, everything remained as before, beautiful.